Renewable gas, as seen

 Move over natural gas, there’s a new type of gas that can be used for heating and cooking – renewable gas.
-This year renewable gas is cooking up a storm in the MasterChef kitchen.
-Learn about what it is, and how it’s being showcased on Australia’s #1 entertainment show.
+This year renewable gas is once again cooking up a storm in the MasterChef kitchen.
+Learn about what it is, and how its potential is being showcased again on one of Australia’s most popular shows.

 We’re changing gas